seajaysec/pitchbinder/README.md

-# Note Expander
+# Pitchbinder - Single notes to M8 sliced ranges and chords

 A powerful tool for expanding a small set of piano samples into a complete 8-octave range.

 ## Overview

-Note Expander takes a few piano samples with note information in their filenames and intelligently generates the missing notes across the full piano range (C1-B8).
+Pitchbinder takes a few piano samples with note information in their filenames and intelligently generates the missing notes across the full piano range (C1-B8).
 It uses high-quality pitch shifting and optional time stretching to create natural-sounding samples for all 88 piano keys.

 ## Features